javierbyte/clashjs/README.md

 * A player can collect a coin in the moment it steps over it.
 A new coin may appear in any moment of the game.
 * If nobody dies or collects a coin in 50 turns, the game will be considered a tie with all the survivors.

-## Constraints.
-* Just.
-The game mechanics should avoid to accidentally benefit players by its random nature.
-The order of execution of the AIs should not benefit any player.
-The position of the newly create coins should try to be as just for everyone.
-* Be safe.
-A player code should not be able to modify anything other than itself.
-* Be resilient as possible.
-If a player crashes or stop responding, the show must go on.

 ### FAQ
 #### What happens if two players shots each other in the same turn?
 They both die.